sagemath/sagewiki_to_gh-2022-10-10/gsoc08.md

 to expand Sage's capability for working with free abelian groups; this would have even wider and more fundamental applications.

+=== Distributed Computing with dsage ===
+  * Add an administrative page to dsage web interface
+  * Add more functionality to the web interface
+  * Implement automated worker upgrading
+  * Add documentation to dsage
+  * Document/implement methods for deploying dsage workers easily
+  * Implement database versioning/upgrade
+  * Improve performance with large number of workers
+  * Add more examples

 == Potential Mentors ==
  * William Stein